metason/SpatialReasoner/README.md

   * use spatial reasoning in mobile, desktop, Web and server projects
   * Spatial Reasoner Syntax as portable inference language
   * independent of left-handed or right-handed 3D coordinate system
-* __Cross-platform__: Spatial Reasoner library available in various programming languages
+* __Cross-platform__: Spatial Reasoner libraries available in various programming languages
   * [__SRswift__](https://github.com/metason/SRswift) library in __Swift__ for iOS, macOS and visionOS
   * [__SRpy__](https://github.com/metason/SRpy) library in __Python__ for server-side processing
   * [__SRcsharp__](https://github.com/NicolasLoth/SRcsharp) library in __C#__ with bindings for Unity in [__SRunity__](https://github.com/NicolasLoth/SRunity)